francescarpi/buffon.nvim/README.md

     * types: Contains all the project types
 * tests: Test code

+### Development branch

+The integration branch will always be **develop**.
+All pull requests should be directed to this branch.
+When the code is stable, the repository owner will merge the changes from *develop* to *main* to release a new version.

 > [!NOTE]
 > I don't know the impact this plugin will have, but if it grows a lot or there is a lot of movement, I will be unable to maintain it and will need help from one or two maintainers.